kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 ![width=35%](/images/app-screen-5.png)

 Voila!
-Are you amazed with how few lines of code it took to pull this off?
+Aren't you amazed with how few lines of code it took to pull this off?

 Great work!
 Your users can now search for colleagues using Spotlight that they've previously viewed.
 Unfortunately there is one glaring omission...
 They can't open the app directly to the record!
 Time to fix that.